 These fault grounds individually or in combination would be specified in your original petition for divorce.
 This is the initial filing document that is filed in a Texas divorce case.
 The Original Petition for Divorce will introduce you, your spouse, your children (if any), and the claims that you are making to the court.
-You will be able to state the relief that you are seeking from the court (what do you want in this divorce) such as primary conservatorship over the kids or attorney's fees from your spouse.
+You will be able to state the relief you are seeking from the court (what do you want in this divorce), such as primary conservatorship over the kids or attorney fees from your spouse.

 What does alleging a fault grounds divorce petition do for your case potentially?

 To be sure, it takes some effort to be able to get a divorce.
 It is not nearly as simple as talking to a judge and asking to no longer be married.
 On the contrary, there is a specific set of legal processes involved in getting divorced.
 We have already talked about how filing a divorce petition is among those first steps.
 Within that divorce petition will be an opportunity for you to specify while you are filing for divorce.
 It is up to you whether or not to allege specific grounds.
-In my experience, there making a reason why you would want to avoid specific what grounds for divorce would be due to a desire for a disproportionate share of your community estate or because you are concerned with how a judge would rule on issues regarding child custody.
+In my experience, there is a reason why you would want to avoid specific grounds for divorce due to a desire for a disproportionate share of your community estate or because you are concerned with how a judge would rule on issues regarding child custody.

 It is in these discussions where factors like infidelity may play a role.
 I say that infidelity may play a role because there is no telling exactly how your judge will view the subject in exactly what role the infidelity played in your marriage and eventual divorce.
 To be sure, I am not trying to minimize what infidelity has meant to your family.
 Certainly, no active infidelity is justified.
-However, what I am telling you is that you may be surprised at how a family law court views infidelity in conjunction with your case.
+However, I am telling you that you may be surprised at how a family law court views infidelity in conjunction with your case.

 How is a judge likely to view the affair?

 The more severe a judge will treat the infidelity means that you can negotiate that much more aggressively throughout your case.
 Asking for more Community property than you might usually or being more demanding or aggressive in requesting child support or other aspects of child custody would make sense.
 Overall, you can never anticipate exactly what a judge would view your case about infidelity.
-However, your attorney will likely be able to guide you better than you would be able to do so yourself without counsel.
+However, your attorney will likely be able to guide you better than you could do so yourself without counsel.

 Closing thoughts on infidelity and its potential impact on your divorce

 Being in a situation where you have become the victim of infidelity within your marriage is certainly an unenviable situation.
 It can be extremely disheartening to learn that your spouse has violated your trust by engaging in an extramarital affair.
 Sometimes processing the emotional harm associated with the cheating can be enough to take the wind out of your sails when it comes to preparing for your divorce.
-However, there are some ways for you to be able to panel yourself and your case well if infidelity becomes a factor in your life.
+However, there are some ways for you to panel yourself and your case well if infidelity becomes a factor in your life.